 The Location On the Engine Can Affect Weight Too

-The catalytic converters installed underneath the cars will generally be bigger and weigh more than the manifold or the pre-cats that come on vehicles.
-These primary catalytic converters could weigh less than the manifold cats due to less steel- but still be worth more money because of the precious metals that are inside them.
+The catalytic converters installed underneath the cars will generally be bigger and weigh more than the manifold or pre-cats on vehicles.
+These primary catalytic converters could weigh less than the manifold cats due to less steel- but still, be worth more money because of the precious metals inside them.

 Size of the Engine Affects Weight of Catalytic Converters

-Knowing the weight of the catalytic converters isn’t important but rather getting an accurate picture and serial numbers to send to our team to quote you based on the make and model.
+Knowing the weight of the catalytic converters isn’t essential instead, getting an accurate picture and serial numbers to send to our team to quote you based on the make and model.

 Contact Our Team for A Quote

 We can accurately quote your catalytic converter and hold your prices for 10 days regardless of the market changes.
 Also, all OEM (original equipment manufacturer) units always get FREE shipping.

 Send your photos to receive a quote today!